jazracherif/audacity_sdcnd/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The lane identication logic is implemented in file `code/lane_detection.py` and is called from within the process_image() function at lines 215-226
+The lane identication logic is implemented in file `code/lane_detection.py` and is called from within the process_image() function at lines 212-222

 2 additional classes were defined to help with this:

-a  Line class to help maintain past information about the left and right lines that forms the lane:
+A class to help maintain past information about the left and right lines that forms the lane:
 ```python
 class Line()  #(main.py:line 90)
 ```
-a class that implements exponential moving average to be applied to each of the lines polynomial coeffcients (a,b, and c in a.x^2 + b.x +c)
+A class that implements exponential moving average to be applied to each of the lines polynomial coeffcients (a,b, and c in a.x^2 + b.x +c)
 ```python
 class movingAvg() #(main.py:line 11)
 ```